-SD cards may or may not be included with the screen you purchase — verify this before ordering if recording video is important to you.
+SD cards may or may not be included with the screen you choose — verify this before ordering if recording video is important to you.

 Consider professional installation if you’re overwhelmed by the number of wires in your rearview mirror screen kit.

-If you use a rearview mirror device to keep an eye on children while driving, you may need to find a reflector that attaches below the mirror.
+If you use a rearview mirror device to keep an eye on children while driving, you may need to find a reflector that attaches under the mirror.

-If you must buy a separate rearview camera to go with your rearview mirror screen, make sure you get a waterproof model.
+If you must get a separate rearview camera to go with your rearview mirror screen, make sure you get a waterproof model.